inner-outer-space/nyc-collisions-analytics/README.md

 ### OBJECTIVE
 To apply the principles and techniques learned in the data engineering course by building an end-to-end cloud data pipeline for the NYC Collisions dataset.
 The project ingests, transforms, and enriches the data with local meterological data in monthly batches and visualizes the combined dataset.

+### DATA SOURCES
+The City of New York provides access to a comprehensive collection of open data through the NYC Open Data platform (https://opendata.cityofnewyork.us/).
+The [New York City Motor Vehicle Collisions Data Set](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95), which is available on this platform, documents various types of traffic collisions reported within the city.
+The dataset encompasses a wide range of collision types, including but not limited to, vehicle-to-vehicle crashes, pedestrian-involved incidents, and cyclist accidents.
+Key attributes include the date and time of the collision, location details such as the borough and street, as well as additional factors contributing factors vehicle types involved.

+As part of this excercise, the dataset will be enriched with meteorological data obtained from [World Weather Online](https://www.worldweatheronline.com/weather-api/).
+Additionally, the sun phase will be calculated based on the day of the year and latitude/longitude coordinates, providing further insights into environmental factors potentially influencing collision occurrences.
+This enriched dataset will enable a more comprehensive analysis of traffic collisions in New York City.

 <div align = center>